massma/website/source/index.md

     dualism and embracing embodied teaching/learning as a way to center wellbeing (and improve learning).
-The vast majority of the credit goes to Abby who really made both the collaboration and learning community thrive.\
-    **Update**: Abby and I will be giving this workshop again [in Spring of 2021 through the CIRTL network](https://www.cirtl.net/events/943).
+The vast majority of the credit goes to Abby who really made both the collaboration and learning community thrive.\ **Update**: Abby and I gave this workshop again [in Spring of 2021 through the CIRTL network](https://www.cirtl.net/events/943).

 -   [Git for course deployment and